divyachauhan050/Project-Google_Play_Store_apps_and_reviews_Analysis/README.md

 ## Key Findings

-**Business Question that I try to answer: "Perform a comprehensive analysis of the Android app market "**
+**Business Question that I try to answer: "Perform a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories"**

 These are some of the key findings for this project:
 1. **n** is an .